How To Move Plants Safely | Big Apple Moving

 Two Weeks Before the Move

 Remove all the dead leaves and branches from your plants.
-If you aren’t sure how to do it yourself, there are various tips and guides on the internet or hire a professional to do it for you.
+If you aren’t sure how to do it yourself, you hire a professional to do it for you.
 Either way, make sure you know what you’re doing with the plants.
 Prune them as they will not waste energy and will be more likely to survive the trip.
 Plus, with no excess leaves and branches, it will be much easier to handle the move.

 A Week Before the Move